Owyn/CreativeExpansionPack/README.md

 **How is CEP CE different from just CEP?**

+> - You can set custom music for your rounds published with CEP CE
 > - You can build digital objects in original maps (and vica versa) with its custom buildable object list - you can also sort it however you want and add\remove items into it
 > - Ghost Block support (advanced feature, a bit complex to use) with an ingame hotkey to toggle it ON and OFF (F4 hotkey - hold it during map loading)
 > - Unity Explorer is bundled together with it to **scale** objects and position them precisely (F3 hotkey to toggle its UI)